 The Benefits of a Remote Workforce

 Thanks to technology, the ability to perform remote work or telecommute has never been more accessible.
-However, many managers are reluctant to let their teams handle their tasks from anywhere outside of a traditional office, often fearing the lack of direct oversight.
+However, many managers are reluctant to let their teams handle their tasks from anywhere outside of a traditional office.
+They often fear a lack of direct oversight.

-In reality, remote work provides your team with a variety of benefits, and they typically outweigh the potential drawbacks associated with the arrangement.
+In reality, remote work provides your team with a variety of benefits.
+The benefits typically outweigh the potential drawbacks associated with the arrangement.